This guide takes a look at the SkyTeam alliance, focusing on its carriers that fly into Australia and their respective frequent flyer programs.

 While there is no universal SkyTeam frequent flyer program, the alliance does provide universally-dedicated SkyTeam lounges in addition to individual member airline lounges.

 There currently are seven SkyTeam lounges, including a lounge at Sydney International Airport.
 Other locations are Beijing, Dubai, Hong Kong, Istanbul, London Heathrow and Vancouver.

 If you find yourself flying on a SkyTeam flight in a premium class, such as on Korean Air in First between Sydney and San Francisco via Seoul, you will find yourself welcomed into the SkyTeam lounge in Sydney, which is predominantly the main SkyTeam lounge available for Australian based frequent flyers.

 SkyTeam miles can be earned directly with any SkyTeam airlines through flying or their respective air and ground partners.
-None of the 8 SkyTeam member airlines that fly to Australia offer a direct-earn credit card in the Australian market, which does limit the ability of Australian based members to earn substantial miles from everyday spend.
+None of the SkyTeam member airlines that fly to Australia offers a direct-earn credit card in our market, which does limit the ability to earn any significant number of miles from everyday spend.

 Which are the best SkyTeam frequent flyer programs for Australian based travellers?

 While the number of SkyTeam airlines flying into Australia is somewhat less prevalent than those of oneworld and Star Alliance, you may still find them to be of great value to you, especially if you travel overseas frequently from Australia to destinations covered by the SkyTeam network.

 A pitfall of SkyTeam in Australia is the limited non-airline partnerships between its member airlines and Australian companies.
 For this reason, many of you may turn to Oneworld or Star Alliance carriers instead.

 But if you do fly regularly with one of the below airlines, SkyTeam might work out for you.